 If the x-rays show abnormalities, the radiologist may take more x-rays to ensure the clearest image possible.
 If there are malignant or cancerous lesions apparent on the x-rays, the patient will be informed of various treatment options, including radiotherapy, hormone treatment, and chemotherapy.
 These treatments depend upon the individual woman and the type and size of the cancer.

 Advances in technology have produced digital mammograms, in which the images taken are computerized and shown on a screen, rather than recorded on film using an x-ray cassette.
 This allows faster and more accurate stereotactic biopsy, and reduces the patient’s discomfort, requiring her to remain still for a shorter period of time.
 Digital mammography is still in its infancy, but some studies have shown that women with denser breasts, post-menopausal women, and women under the age of forty may benefit from digital mammograms.
 Otherwise, the digital images are said to be “comparable” at this stage with traditional film images.

-Mammograms very important to a woman’s health.
-The Women’s Specialists of Plano offer advanced mammogram screening services and other advanced gynecological testing and diagnostic exams for women across North Dallas.
-To schedule an appointment, please contact our office today to speak with one of our staff members.
+Women’s Specialists of Plano offers advanced mammogram screening services to help detect breast cancer in women across the Plano, Frisco and Dallas, Texas area.
+To schedule a mammography appointment, please contact our office today to speak with one of our staff members.